-and territorial legislation, regulation, and policy to enable economic reconciliation.
-Map and proactively address concerns with transportation networks, including winter roads and high costs of shipping, that will be exacerbated by climate impacts, in full partnership with First Nations.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS OBJECTIVE 3.5.3 Ensure any proposed infrastructure project on First Nations territories is designed in partnership with First Nations, based on the full recognition of First Nations jurisdiction and self-determination.
+Ongoing First Nations, project proponents, and relevant federal, provincial, and territorial departments and regulatory bodies.
+Empower First Nations to manage their own resources and generate own-source revenue by decolonizing federal, provincial, and territorial legislation, regulation, and policy to enable economic reconciliation.
+Immediate First Nations, in partnership with federal, provincial, and territorial departments.
+OBJECTIVE 3.5.4 Map and proactively address concerns with transportation networks, including winter roads and high costs of shipping, that will be exacerbated by climate impacts, in full partnership with First Nations.
 Immediate First Nations, with support from relevant federal, provincial, and territorial departments.
 Provide First Nations with the staple, adequate, and long-term funding to develop a First Nations transportation strategy that proposes recommendations to develop safe, accessible, and low-carbon transportation.
 Ongoing First Nations, with support from AFN.
 Ensure any proposed transportation project on First Nations territories is designed in partnership with First Nations, based on the full recognition of First Nations jurisdiction and self-determination.
 Ongoing First Nations, project proponents, and relevant federal, provincial, and territorial departments and regulatory bodies.
-Objective 3.6.5 Take immediate action to address the systemic inequity of housing security for First Nations, both on and off reserve, as a component of building resiliency and adaptation to climate change.
+OBJECTIVE 3.5.5 Take immediate action to address the systemic inequity of housing security for First Nations, both on and off reserve, as a component of building resiliency and adaptation to climate change.
 Immediate First Nations, with support from federal, provincial, and territorial departments.
-Provide stable, adequate, and long-term funding to First Nations to build culturally appropriate, energy efficient, and resilient housing to help address the current homelessness and overcrowding crisis Ongoing Federal, provincial, and territorial departments.
+Provide stable, adequate, and long-term funding to First Nations to build culturally appropriate, energy efficient, and resilient housing to help address the current homelessness and overcrowding crisis.
+Ongoing Federal, provincial, and territorial departments.
 Strengthen training opportunities for First Nations on housing and energy-efficient design, construction and maintenance, materials, and technologies, building inspection, energy advising, and other areas.
 Ongoing First Nations, allied organizations (Indigenous Clean Energy), and federal, provincial, and territorial departments.

-Box 4: Closing the Infrastructure Gap by 2030: Implementation and Prioritization Plan
+Case Story 4: Closing the Infrastructure Gap by 2030: Implementation and Prioritization Plan

-For the last three years, the AFN and Indigenous Services Canada (ISC) have been working with a multidisciplinary team to produce a report, Closing the Infrastructure Gap by 2030 ('Infrastructure Gap

-Report'), that works to advance First Nations' socioeconomic outcomes by fulfilling the Government of Canada's existing fiduciary, legal, and public commitments to First Nations.
+For the last three years, the AFN and Indigenous Services Canada (ISC) have been working with a multidisciplinary team to produce a report, Closing the Infrastructure Gap by 2030 ('Infrastructure Gap Report'), that works to advance First Nations' socioeconomic outcomes by fulfilling the Government of Canada's existing fiduciary, legal, and public commitments to First Nations.
 The investment required to close this gap is \$349.2 billion.